Police detain London demonstrators supporting banned group Palestine Action

 LONDON (AP) — British police scuffled with protesters outside Parliament on Saturday as they arrested scores of demonstrators who gathered to defy a ban on the group Palestine Action, which has been deemed a terrorist organization by the government.

-Defend Our Juries, the campaign group organizing the protest, said 1,500 people were taking part in the London demonstration, holding signs reading “I oppose genocide, I support Palestine Action.”
+Defend Our Juries, the campaign group organizing the protest, said 1,500 people were taking part in the London demonstration, sitting down and holding signs reading “I oppose genocide, I support Palestine Action.”

 Within minutes, police began arresting the demonstrators, as bystanders chanted “Shame on you” and “Met Police, pick a side, justice or genocide.”
 There were some scuffles and angry exchanges as officers dragged away demonstrators who went limp as they were removed from the crowd.